cuttana/cuttana/README.md

 Two main repositories are [`cuttana-partitioner`](https://github.com/cuttana/cuttana-partitioner) and [`application-study`](https://github.com/cuttana/application-study).
 The first one contains the codes for the actual implementation of Cuttana and the second one is the framework for application study.

+Our graph partitioning algorithm has been accepted in the VLDB2025 conference.
+You can read the full paper [here](https://www.vldb.org/pvldb/vol18/p14-hajidehi.pdf).

 Please do not hesitate to contact me if there is any problem.
 Building the partitioner should be as easy of running a make command and the application study is containerized.

 ## Updates: